 You’ll see abundant wildlife throughout the park, and the tidewater glaciers are massive.
 You can also hear what sounds like the crack of a gunshot—then watch as a big chunk of ice falls hundreds of feet to the ocean below.

-Half-Day Resurrection Bay Cruise (4 or 5 hours)
+Half-Day Resurrection Bay Cruise (5 hours)

 Gray Whale Watching Tour (4 hours)